Travel Tips

 2. Accommodations

 Location, location.
 Make sure you know what you want to do; if it’s a city tour, shopping spree, hiking trip, or a beach escapade.
-I've used two sites when booking my cheap accommodations at places like guesthouses, inns, hostels, homestays, or hotels.
-I always go to a backpacker hostel when I was single and traveling around Asia.
+I used Booking.com when looking for cheap accommodations at places like guesthouses, inns, hostels, homestays, or hotels.
+I always went to a backpacker hostel when I was single and traveling around Asia.
 It's a fun place to meet fellow travelers, plus a great way to find awesome activities around town.
 These websites are secured and tested.
 I haven't encountered any problems with bookings.
-I also make sure my booking went through my hotel by email confirmation.
+I also made sure my booking went through my hotel by email confirmation.
 It's better to call them ahead of your travel date to validate their location and/or to update them for late arrivals.

-If you're going for accommodations with fewer stars and unknown services, then better try to check their reviews online.
+If you're going for accommodations with fewer stars and unknown services, then better try to check their reviews on Tripadvisor.
 I try to check especially when booking for a guesthouse.
 Always make sure the place is clean and safe.
 It's always nice to hear advice and reviews from fellow travelers.
 You'll never know that your future most unforgettable experience might be found in the review section.
-TRIPADVISOR.COM

 It's not really a comfortable ride, but you get to experience more adventure.
 You save more too.
 It's cheap and you can just sleep the ride away.
 By the time you reach your destination, it's already daytime, opening your eyes to beautiful landscapes.
 Plus, you save yourself a one-night accommodation fee.